system76/docs/content/windows.md

 ![Accessing additional power settings in Windows](/images/dual-booting/windows-power-settings-1.jpg)

-This will open another contorl panel.
+This will open another control panel.
 In this panel, click `Choose what the power buttons do` in the left sidebar.

 ![Accessing additional power settings in Windows](/images/dual-booting/windows-power-settings-2.jpg)